JanithT-Lboro/LearningML/CompressiveStrengthOfConcrete/README.md

 The concrete compressive strength is a highly nonlinear function of age and ingredients .These ingredients include cement, blast furnace slag, fly ash, water, superplasticizer, coarse aggregate, and fine aggregate.'

 The model created attempts to predict the compressive strength of concrete using the listed features.
-I made use of sklearn library and imported multiple algorithms to fit the data to, in an attempt to find the one which performs best.
+I made use of sklearn library and imported multiple algorithms to fit the [data](https://github.com/JanThan/LearningML/blob/master/CompressiveStrengthOfConcrete/Concrete_Data.xls) to, in an attempt to find the one which performs best.
 The workflow for this problem was as follows:
 - load dataset
 - visualise dataset
 - split dataset in training and test
 - fit multiple models to training data
-- predict for test inputs and compare results against test output
+- predict for test inputs and compare results against test output This is easier recognised within the [source code](https://github.com/JanThan/LearningML/blob/master/CompressiveStrengthOfConcrete/concreteCompression2.py)

 ## Variables Summary
 ### Distribution of inputs